-(1) Based on multiplying the closing price of the Common Shares on the TSX on April 4, 2022 (C\$14.26) by the number of DSUs held as at April 4, 2022.
+- (1) Veronique Giry was appointed a member of the CHRC effective June 3, 2022, and did not attend any CHRC meetings as a CHRC member prior to that date. - (2) Based on multiplying the closing price of the Common Shares on the TSX on March 30, 2023 (C\$11.94) by the number of Common Shares and/or DSUs held, as applicable, as at March 30, 2023.
 Numbers may not add due to rounding.
-For further information see "Director Compensation Discussion and Analysis - Director Compensation Program."
+For further information see "Director Compensation Discussion and Analysis Director Compensation Program."